Beatrice (band): The early Beatrice (1969–1977)

-Beatrice was founded in 1969 as a women's band, with members Csuka Mónika (vocals, guitar) Nagy Katalin (keyboards), Hamar Krisztina (bass guitar) and Csuka Mária (drums).
-At a point Szűcs Judith played the organ as a member of the band.
-They played mostly cover songs, but sometimes performed original songs such as Jóbarátom, written by Csuka Mária and Komár László, for release as single.
+Beatrice was founded in 1969 as a women's band, with members Mónika Csuka (vocals, guitar), Kati Nagy (keyboards), Krisztina Hamar (bass guitar) and Mária Csuka (drums).
+At a point, Judith Szűcs played the organ as a member of the band.
+They played mostly cover songs, but sometimes performed original songs such as Jóbarátom, written by Mária Csuka and László Komár, for release as single.

 In 1970, the band found a permanent home at the Telephone Factory in Kőbánya.
 They didn't play their own songs, they had a repertoire mostly consisting of covers: Hendrix - Fire, Shocking Blue - Venus, Middle Of The Road - Chirpy Chirpy Chip-Chip, The Equals - Michael And The Slipper Tree, I'm a man (Joe Cocker version).
 In 1971 Feró Nagy married Mónika Csuka and joined the band as a singer at the end of the year.
 As a result of the continuous changes in the lineup, the women of the band were gradually replaced.
 Kati Nagy went on to be in Tűzkerék and Mária Csuka became a member of the Vadmacskák.
 In 1972 Sándor Bencsik joined the band as a guitarist, he was later followed by András Temesvári (bassist), Péter Temesvári (drummer), Károly Nagy (keyboardist).
 After Bencsik's departure Zoltán Gáti became the guitarist.

 In the aftermath of Károly Nagy's leaving, the band continued their concerts without a keyboardist.
 They did not write any songs during this period, instead they played other performers' songs, such as Sweet, Mud, Gary Glitter, Suzi Quatro and other, mostly glam rock songs.
 Nagy Feró's unique style and their humorous, improvised design elements, which were considered a novelty in Hungary at the time, created a distinctive atmosphere at their events.

 After several months of reorganisation, the new and improved Beatrice was introduced in the summer of 1974 at the Kőbánya Youth Club.
 Sándor Cziránku became the band's guitarist, Barile Pasqualé replaced Péter Temesvári at the drums, and after the departure of András Temesvári, Mónika Csuka played the bass in addition to her role as a vocalist.
 After this, they played mainly their own songs, their first demo recordings were made, the song titled "One Word" sung by Csuka Mónika was also broadcast by the Hungarian Radio, but they had no records released.
-Beatrice's concert at the FMH on October 10, 1976 was recorded by the Hungarian Radio.
+Beatrice's concert at the FMH on October 10, 1976, was recorded by the Hungarian Radio.

 In 1977, Beatrice shifted towards disco music in an effort to become better known.
 They were featured in the radio program Tessék választani!
 (Make your choice!) with their song Gyere, kislány, gyere ("Come, Little Girl, Come"), which was released on the show's compilation album.
 At the time the band's guitarist was Zoltán Marschalkó.
 Mónika Csuka became a member of the Mikrolied female vocal trio in 1976, which later fused with Beatrice.
 They had plans for a joint record, but the idea went unrealised and the band disbanded.